-Welcome to Reston, An Open Community
+Reston An Open Community

-In the spring of 1969, Restonians came together to discuss how they could combat discrimination that members of the community were experiencing.
-Several stated that they had encountered discrimination within Gulf Reston’s sales office and were disappointed at the lack of integrated materials in schools.
+Despite Reston’s founding dedication to welcoming all, in the spring of 1969, Restonians came together to discuss how they could combat discrimination that members of the community were experiencing.
+Several stated that they had encountered discrimination within the sales office and were disappointed at the lack of integrated materials in schools.
 They believed that Gulf Reston could do more in its advertising to stress that Reston was an open community.

 It was out of these meetings that the “Welcome to Reston An Open Community” poster and accompanying brochure were created.
 These were handed out to prospective residents, outlining how Reston was an open community, welcoming all.
 Opinion pieces surrounding the issue were published in local newspapers.

 In the 1970s, protests were held when racial epithets were sprayed on local buildings in the 1970s and when a fast-food chain known for its derogatory images was proposed for Reston.